Efa-USA/TK21-Website-v2/README.md

-# TK21-Project2-JS
+# TK21-Website-v2
 Here you submit your code.
-The code should contain JavaScript HTML DOM EventListener, Array, Loop, and CSS animation.
 You will also submit the GitHub Pages link in Canvas under the assignment too.